Residential care home fire training

 Will you include our fire plans on the course?

 Yes we will include your plans on the course.
 We can also make suggestions about improvements to your evacuation plan if you wish.
-This can be carried out before the training with the manager so they can be sure if they want to make any changes.

 Do you include evacuation chair training in the care home fire training session?